Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 database.create_container(id=container_id, partition_key=PartitionKey(path="/id"),
                           indexing_policy=indexing_policy, vector_embedding_policy=vector_embedding_policy)
 ```
+Attempting to create a container with vector capabilities that use wrong data types, dimensions, distance functions,
+or trying to only create vector indexes without a vector embedding policy will all see errors returning from the service.

 ***Note: vector embeddings and vector indexes CANNOT be edited by container replace operations.
 They are only available directly through creation.***

 ## Troubleshooting